 The product information – the products that Northwind trades in

+The shippers – details of the shippers who ship the products from the traders to the end-customers

 The inventory details – the details of the inventory held by Northwind traders.

-The shippers – details of the shippers who ship the products from the traders to the end-customers

 PO transactions i.e Purchase Order transactions – details of the transactions taking place between vendors & the company.

 Inventory transactions – details of the transactions taking place in the inventory